 The Living Library is a growing collection of videos featuring the stories and experiences of real patients and caregivers.
-There are 18 videos covering 6 major topics in healthcare: Communication and Relationship Building with Healthcare Professionals, Stigma and Assumptions, Chronic Disease, Healthcare Teams, End-of-Life, and Healthcare Advocacy.
+There are 23 videos (3 minutes average length) covering 7 major topics in healthcare: Substance Use, Communication and Relationship Building with Healthcare Professionals, Stigma and Assumptions, Chronic Disease, Healthcare Teams, End-of-Life, and Healthcare Advocacy.
 The Living Library can be incorporated into curricula through required readings, case-based learning, student projects, etc. Videos accessible with a UBC Campus Wide Login (CWL) at: https://canvas.ubc.ca/courses/25637.